DearKarl/Text_Analytics/README.md

-# Climate-related Topic Modelling & Twitter NER
+# Natural Language Processing for Climate-related Text Analysis

 Latent topic discovery using LDA and sentence embeddings on ClimateBERT, and named entity recognition on Twitter using CRF baselines and a fine-tuned BERT model